infobyte/faraday/README.md

 In your browser now you can go to http://localhost:5985 and login with "faraday" as username, and the password given by the installation process

-## API

----

-Check out the documentation of our API [here](https://api.faradaysec.com/).

 ## Faraday Cli

 ---

-Faraday-cli is an alternative to our GUI, providing easy access to the console tools, work in faraday from the terminal!
+Faraday-cli is our command line client, providing easy access to the console tools, work in faraday directly from the terminal!

+This is a great way to [automate scans](https://docs.faraday-cli.faradaysec.com/),  integrate it to [CI/CD pipeline](https://docs.faraday-cli.faradaysec.com/)  or just get [metrics](https://docs.faraday-cli.faradaysec.com/) from a workspace

 ```shell
 $ pip3 install faraday-cli